freifunk-berlin/bbb-configs/DEVELOPER.md

     prefix: 10.31.142.120/32
     wireguard_port: 51820

-  - role: tunnel
+  - role: tunnel              # only one tunnel is required.
+Running two makes the failover faster when one breaks
     ifname: ts_wg1
     mtu: 1280
     prefix: 10.31.142.121/32
     wireguard_port: 51821
 ```

-The values of the Babel Metric and the OLSR LQM are optional and influence how the uplink works.
-If the uplink tunnel is intended
-as a backup connection, and you see traffic flow through the tunnel, you should set a higher value for the babeld
-metric and a lower value for the OLSR LQM.
-The lowest possible LQM value is 0.2.
-Below that value the uplink will
-not work.

 If there are routes via the tunnels the following command will show a non empty result, when run on the node
 `(echo /routes | nc 127.0.0.1 9090) | grep '"networkInterface": "ts_'`.
-In this case you should adjust the link metrics
-for uplinks that should only act as backup connection.
+For uplinks that should only act as backup connection you should adjust the link metrics.
+See the network section for a example of Babel Metric and OLSR LQM.

 If you have multiple uplinks and want one to be prefered, set different link metrics for the different uplinks.